Seahawks receiver Cade Johnson injured, carted off field in preseason opener

 He started the game for the Seahawks in a three-receiver set with Lockett and DK Metcalf sitting out and the Seahawks also without Cody Thompson and Dareke Young — neither of whom suited up — and with Dee Eskridge also getting injured on the opening kickoff and not returning to action for the rest of the second half.

-Johnson had two yards on one carry early in the game and also had two passes thrown his way without making a catch.
+Johnson had two yards on one carry early in the game and also had two passes thrown his way without making a catch along with his kickoff return.

 Thompson, who has been with the Seahawks since 2019, has appeared to have his best shot yet of making the opening-day 53-man roster, having gotten some work with the ones in recent practices and coming off a solid mock game last Friday when he had four catches for 54 yards.